Javaabu/query-builder/docs/generating-api-docs/customizing-api-docs-metadata.md

 // in ProductsController.php
 public static function apiDocGroupDescription(): string {
-    return 'Endpoints for listing and viewing products'.;
+    return 'Endpoints for listing and viewing products.';
 }
 ```